aspose-words-cloud/aspose-words-cloud-dotnet/README.md

 ## Enhancements in Version 21.5

 - Update dependencies in sdk
-- Add dependsOn and resultOf features for batch requests
+- Added dependsOn and resultOf features for batch requests

 ## Enhancements in Version 21.4